arneeichholtz/msc-thesis/README.md

 This repository adapts `facebook/wav2vec2-base` into a Concept Bottleneck Model (CBM) for frame-level articulatory feature prediction on the TIMIT corpus.
 The model predicts structured articulatory feature vectors (phonation, manner, place, etc.) per frame instead of phoneme IDs.

-This README was updated to document every option in `config.yml` and map each option to the Python scripts that use it.
 Use the examples below to prepare data, run training and evaluation, and inspect results.

 **Quick start (recommended)**